-Oregon attorney general sues two counties over ‘Second Amendment sanctuary’ ordinances
+Oregon attorney general sues two counties over gun ordinance

 The new law, that went into effect on Sept.
 24, also allows public school districts, community colleges and universities to set their own policy banning guns.

-Yamhill County Counsel Christian Boenisch had warned the county commissioners that their ordinance might preempt state gun laws, which state law prohibits, the McMinnville News-Register reported.
+Yamhill County Counsel Christian Boenisch had warned the county commissioners that their ordinance might pre-empt state gun laws, which state law prohibits, the McMinnville News-Register reported.

 The two Yamhill County commissioners who voted for the ordinance argued at the time that no county’s Second Amendment ordinance had yet been challenged in court.